janamanoharan/storeapp/README.md

 #### Individual Stores (10%)
 For stores, chains may share the same name.
 Therefore, their only identifier is their `_id`.

 - `POST /store` - In the body of the post request, supply all required fields and include any optional fields.
 See below on the schema required.
+Return a 200 if the request is valid with the newly created store.
+Return a 403 if no storename is provided or the storename is blank.
  ~~~~javascript
 {
     "_id": {type:String},